lassebe/play/README.md

 ### Crypto
 Thought I was gonna make some simple implementations just to remember stuff from the Seminar course at UTokyo.

+### Data Structures
+What it says on the tin.
+Nothing interesting yet though.

 ### Dec
 Answers and Essay in Decision Theory.